 For boaters, the county offers Jones Creek Boat Ramp & Fishing Pier and Tyler's Beach Boat Ramp, the privately owned Brown's Marina, and Gatling Pointe Yacht Club, and the family owned Smithfield Station, Waterfront Inn, Restaurant & Marina.
 Butler Campgrounds has a fishing pier in addition to tent camping and a boathouse.
 Windsor Castle Park, located in downtown Smithfield features a canoe/kayak ramp.

-Be sure to finish your trip by dining at one of our lovely waterfront establishments: the Smithfield Station or Captain Chuck-a-Muck's in the scenic village of Rescue.
-And swing by Taste of Smithfield – Smithfield Foods' flagship café and gourmet grocery for a culinary souvenir of your trip.
+Be sure to finish your trip by dining at one of our lovely waterfront establishments: the Smithfield Station or, in the scenic village of Rescue, Captain Chuck-a-Muck's.

 Fresh and salt water licenses are required in Virginia and may be purchased in town.
 A good source for bait and tackle is Hearn's Bait Barn & General Store located on Main St. in Smithfield.
 Water trails and tours are also available at the Visitor Center.